 The insurance company will not start the process of sending a check until it has this release in hand.
 Then, it will request a check for the amount we settled on.
 Getting this check issued may take a few hours or a few weeks.

-When the check is ready, they will send it to us if we represent you in your case.
-We will process the check, depositing in our client trust account.
-After the check has cleared, typically 5 business days, we issue funds to you, any lien holders, and take out the attorney’s fees and costs.
+When the check is ready, the Defendant or insurance company will send it to us if we represent you in your case.
+If the Defendant has an attorney, the check may initially be forwarded to that attorney.
+We will process the check, and deposit it in our trust account.
+After the check clears (typically within five business days), we issue funds to you, any lienholders, and take out the attorney’s fees and costs.

 Common Delays in Getting Your Money After a Settlement

-While it should not take more than a week or two to get your check after we reach a settlement agreement, there are many points in the settlement and payment process when delays can occur.
+While it should not take too long to get your check after we reach a settlement agreement, there are many points in the settlement and payment process when delays can occur.
 This may include:

 Weekends and Bank Holidays